Death and Resurrection Under the Old and New Covenants

-The facts above determine the destination of the material (physical, third dimensional) part of us, but what about the immaterial (spiritual, fourth dimensional) part of us?
+The facts above determine the destination of the material (physical) part of us, but what about the immaterial (spiritual) part of us?
 It is unfortunate that one of the past prominent Bible translations, the King James Version, translates the name of this place as “the grave” thirty-one times, as “hell” thirty-one times, and as “the pit” three times.
 The actual word should be “Sheol.”

 5. Psalms 49:15

 The Hebrew word “Sheol” describes the place where the Old Covenant dead (without their physical bodies) went to after biological death to wait for Christ to be crucified on the cross and to return after His ascension at His Parousia.
 That return event would coincide with their resurrection.
 God’s people of the Old Covenant did believe they would someday be rescued from Sheol as indicated in the verse above, “…God will redeem my soul from the power of the grave: [Sheol] for he shall receive me.”

 The New Testament Greek word for the same place appears in the Bible as “Hades.”

 NOTE: The word “hell” in the verse above should be translated “Hades.”

 7. What place is the soul found in the verse above?

 Everyone biologically born under the Old Covenant had one of two choices to make (as we also do today under the New Covenant).
 Those two choices were either to believe what God had said or not to believe.
 When everyone biologically died under the Old Covenant they went to a place the Bible calls “Sheol” in the Hebrew or “Hades” in the Koine Greek regardless of whether they believed or not.